dabeaz/thredo/README.md

 thread pool in concurrent.futures runs to completion regardless of whether or not the associated Future is cancelled.
 Cancelling a future really only causes it to be abandoned if it hasn't yet started.
 If you cancel a thread in thredo, it is cleanly cancelled at the next blocking operation.

+**Q: Are Thredo Threads real Threads?**

+A: Yes.
+All threads are created using ``threading.Thread``.
+They run concurrently according to the same rules as normal threads and can use all of the objects normally associated with threads (including synchronization primitives in ``threading``).
+If you want to use things like thread-cancellation however, you need to make sure you use various objects provided in the ``thredo`` module.
+For example, waiting on a ``thredo.Lock`` can be cancelled whereas waiting on a ``threading.Lock`` can not.